daronphang/programming-resources/architectures/microservices/best-practices.md

 ### Encourage good behavior

 One way is to encourage good behavior in your clients, and avoid binding them too tightly to your services.
 For example, when retrieving a resource, sometimes the fields of the resource change, or additional fields are added to cater for other services that might be in need of them.
 However, if consumers are extracting all fields out, it could cause them to break needlessly.
-This could be avoided by implementing a reader that can ignore changes we don't care about, also known as a **"Tolerant Reader"**.
+This could be avoided by implementing a reader that can ignore changes we don't care about, also known as a **tolerant reader**.

 ### Use semantic versioning